yandex-cloud/docs/en/legal/privacy.md

 3) to delete your personal data from a database that is used for direct marketing;

-If, where applicable, you would like to execute these rights, please submit a request to us by sending an email to [support@cloudil.co.il](mailto:support@cloudil.co.il) and we will respond to your request.
+If, where applicable, you would like to execute these rights, please submit a request to us by sending an email to [support@nebius-israel.com](mailto:support@nebius-israel.com) and we will respond to your request.

 To protect the privacy and the security of your information, we may request information from you to enable us to confirm your identity.
 We will respond to your request in a reasonable timeframe, in accordance with applicable law.